Wubpooz/XTTS_tuning_Maltese/FineTuning/Adding Maltese to XTTS.md

 - Use advanced settings like `min_audio_length` and `max_audio_length` to control the audio length, evaluation split, and model precision (mixed, fp32, fp16)
 - GUI with spectrogram [ExtractTTSSpectrogram](/notebooks/ExtractTTSpectrogram.ipynb)

+# report on the model, what can be trained, how to train + evaluation, dataset etc + give my Zotero lib
+# kaggle gpu, sagemaker, Azure